jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/reattacks.md

 in your environment,
 and having to send another
 reattack request can be tedious.
-That is why the ASM has the
+That is why the ARM has the
 **On_hold** status for reattacks.
 This status denotes when
 reattack requests are put on hold.